ponticelli/blog-posts/02-async/post.md

 arguments, but instead returns an `promise` object which other components can use to register completion or failure callbacks.

-When talking about promises, there is some very specific terminology to involved, which is outlined in the [Promises/A+ spec](https://promisesaplus.com/).
+When talking about promises, there is some very specific terminology involved, which is outlined in the [Promises/A+ spec](https://promisesaplus.com/).
 There are other promise specs available too, but Promises/A+ seems to be one of the more (most)